-With a 13.8% increase in 2019 compared to 2018, China’s cosmetics market is valued at more than 477 million yuan.
-On another hand, the monthly retail trade revenue of cosmetics in China has reached 27.22 billion yuan as of April 2021 and accounted for 340 billion yuan during 2020.
+The monthly retail trade revenue of cosmetics in China has reached 27.22 billion yuan as of April 2021 and accounted for 340 billion yuan in 2020.

 What Can Explain the Craze for High-End Cosmetics in China?

 It is important to know that for a long time, Chinese consumers were kind of reluctant to use domestic products, following several scandals.
-Being more cautious of the products’ quality, they always thought that western brands were way better and safer to use than local brands.
-Benefiting from this trend, several international brands were able to enter the Chinese market, seducing millions of consumers over the years.
+Being more cautious of the product’s quality, they always thought that Western brands were way better and safer to use than local brands.
+Benefiting from this trend, several international niche brands were able to enter the Chinese market, seducing millions of consumers over the years.

 L’Oréal: The Leading Cosmetics Brand in China

-For example, Lancôme was launch in China in the early 90s and was a pioneer brand in its sector.
+Lancôme was launched in China in the early 90s and was a pioneer brand in its sector.
 The brand was quickly adopted by the new middle class looking for luxury products.
 Synonymous with luxury, quality, and results, the brand is now the market leader in terms of high-end cosmetics.

 Thanks to successful marketing and advertising campaigns (even though Armand Petitjean said that Lancôme never advertises), and collaborations with the most popular celebrities in the world (models, singers, actors, etc) as well as Chinese celebrities, Lancôme was able to gather consumers’ attention.

-Lauched in 2012 by Estée Lauder, Osiao was made especially for Chinese consumers and then asian consumers.
-The strategy of the US group is quite amazing: They didn’t create a Chinese beauty brand with Western codes (which is for example L’Oréal’s strategy with Yue Sai), but created a beauty brand adaptated to Chinese consumers and their perception of beauty.
+Launched in 2012 by Estée Lauder, Osiao was made especially for Chinese consumers and then Asian consumers.
+The strategy of the US group is quite amazing: They didn’t create a Chinese beauty brand with Western codes (which is for example L’Oréal’s strategy with Yue Sai) but created a beauty brand adapted to Chinese consumers and their perception of beauty.

-SkinCeuticals: Chinese Consumers looking High-end Ingredients in cosmetics
+SkinCeuticals: Chinese Consumers looking for High-end Ingredients in cosmetics

 Working with leading skin scientists, surgeons, doctors, and the best researchers in the world, each product is put through a vast amount of clinical testing before entering the Chinese market, and this is why it was able to stand out amongst Chinese competitors.

 Founded in 1976 by Olivier Baussan, L’Occitane is a French skincare company that is extremely popular worldwide.
-The company includes several brands such as L’Occitane in Provence, Le Couvent des Minimes, Melvita, L’Occitane au Brésil and Erborian.
+The company includes several brands such as L’Occitane en Provence, Le Couvent des Minimes, Melvita, L’Occitane au Brésil, and Erborian.
 All of their products are made with natural ingredients.

 L’Occitane expanded its business to China in 2005 and currently is one of the most popular luxury cosmetic brands in China and is a Honk-Kong listed company.
 However, its success in China has an origin and a strategy behind it.
-Thanks to digital marketing strategies, the French beauty brand is well known among Chinese consumers, and its products are considered some of the best cosmetics in the world.
-As of 2020, l’Occitane group has 203 stores in Mainland China, and represents 15.8% of the brand’s market share.
+Thanks to digital marketing strategies, the French beauty brand is well-known among Chinese consumers, and its products are considered some of the best cosmetics in the world.
+As of 2023, l’Occitane group has 203 stores in Mainland China and represents 15.8% of the brand’s market share.

 SK-II: The Top Japanese Brand

 As one of the most profitable brands in terms of cosmetics in China, SK-II is a Japanese cosmetics brand launched in the early 1980s.
-It is sold and marketed as a premium skincare solution in East Asia as well as North America, Europe, and Australia.
+It is sold and marketed as premium skincare products in East Asia as well as North America, Europe, and Australia.